Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/multi-select-menu.md

 TODO(sophie): keyboard navigation and dismissal

-The first menu starts with nothing selected and has no selection shortcuts.
+This menu starts with nothing selected and has no selection shortcuts.
-There is also a disabled item, and this menu has a set width.
+This menu also has a set width.
+One of the items is disabled.

-The second menu starts with one item selected and has selection shortcuts for select all and select none.
-The second menu does not have a predefined placeholder.

-The third menu is disabled.

 ```js
 const React = require("react");